-Reaching out to a stranger to connect, can sometimes feel daunting.
+Reaching out to a stranger to connect can sometimes feel daunting.
 You may wonder, “What do I say?” or “How do I approach this?”
 However, it does not have to be an overwhelming process.
-It is an opportunity to find people working in careers or company’s that interest you, learn about their career journey, and simply,..network, especially on LinkedIn.
-Here are five tips on how to write a good “connect”:
+Here are five tips on how to write a good connection message:

 1) Include your photo